8 Equipment-Free Tricep Exercises for Toned Arms

-Picture this: you are scrolling through arm workout content, and every video, every article, every influencer is showing you bicep curls.
+You scroll through arm workout content, and every video, every article, every influencer shows you bicep curls.
 Dumbbell curls.
 Cable curls.
 Hammer curls.
-The cultural fixation on the biceps has created a blind spot — because the muscle that actually determines how big your arms look is not on the front of your arm.
+The cultural fixation on the biceps has created a blind spot, because the muscle that actually determines how big your arms look is not on the front of your arm.
 It is on the back.
 The triceps brachii comprises approximately two-thirds of total upper arm mass.
 Two-thirds.
 If your arms look thin from behind, the problem is not your biceps.
 It is your triceps.
-And the best part is that tricep training requires no equipment at all — just push-dominant bodyweight patterns.
+And the best part is that tricep training requires no equipment at all but just push-dominant bodyweight patterns.

 Cogley et al. (2005, PMID 16095413) demonstrated this in an EMG study comparing push-up hand positions: narrow hand placement (diamond position) produced significantly greater muscle activation in both the triceps brachii and the pectoralis major compared to shoulder-width and wide positions.
 The most effective bodyweight arm exercise is not a curl.
 It is a push-up with your hands close together.
 This is the starting point for every equipment-free tricep program.